Sherlock, a shared resource#

 Being an owner on Sherlock is different from traditional server hosting.

-In particular, purchasing your own compute nodes on Sherlock will NOT provide:
+In particular, purchasing your own compute nodes on Sherlock will NOT allow:

 root access: owner nodes on Sherlock are still managed by SRCC in accordance with Stanford's Minimum Security Standards.
 Although users are welcome to install (or request) any software they may need, purchasing compute nodes on Sherlock does not allow